rhjones/dpla-images/README.md

+# DPLA Images

-# Final Project for CSCI E-3 Introduction to Web Programming Using JavaScript, Spring 2016
+Final Project for CSCI E-3 Introduction to Web Programming Using JavaScript, Spring 2016

 Queries the [DPLA API](http://dp.la/info/developers/codex/) for images and displays them.